kaxp/flutter_list_performance/README.md

 ## Overview

 In the realm of Flutter app development, choosing the right scrolling widget is pivotal for creating a seamless user experience.
-This design document provides an insightful overview and comparison between two commonly used widgets: **`ListView`**, **`SingleChildScrollView` and `ListView.builder`**.
+This design document provides an insightful overview and comparison between these commonly used scroll widgets: **`ListView`**, **`SingleChildScrollView` and `ListView.builder`**.

 ## Objective